mahlakhalili/Diabetetes_Data_Analysis/README.md

 For modeling, this feature is highly informative, but due to overlap in the borderline range, other features should also be considered.

-BMI , Density Plot by Outcome
+📊BMI , Density Plot by Outcome

 <img width="1006" height="618" alt="Screenshot 2025-11-30 002753" src="https://github.com/user-attachments/assets/ca327f54-962f-425c-a1db-3cf6b291ed83" />